apache/arrow-site/powered_by.md

   investigations.
 VAST uses Arrow as standardized data plane to provide a high-bandwidth output path for downstream analytics.
 This makes it easy and efficient to access security data via pyarrow and other available bindings.
-* **[DACP][59]:** Data Access and Collaboration Protocol (DACP) is a communication protocol designed to support cross-node, cross-process data access in scientific and distributed computing environments.
-DACP provides standardized streaming-based data interactions over the Apache Arrow Flight protocol and defines a unified Streaming DataFrame (SDF) model, which acts as a high-performance abstraction for accessing and processing both structured and unstructured data.

 [1]: https://www.apache.org/foundation/marks/
 [2]: https://www.apache.org/foundation/marks/faq/